 - 1. Minimum of 63 total semester credit hours as outlined - 2.
 Cumulative GPA of 2.0 or higher (A 2.5 GPA or higher is recommended) - 3.
-See page 146 for religion requirements for this degree - 4.
-You are required during your last semester to take the Academic Profile, which is a nationally standardized test of general academic knowledge and skills. (see Program Expected Outcomes for further details.) - 5.
-Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation - 6.
+See page 149 for specifics on the religion requirements for this degree - 4.
+Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation - 5.
+You are required during your last semester to take the Academic Profile, which is a nationally standardized test of general academic knowledge and skills. (see Program Expected Outcomes for further details.) - 6.
 MAT 111 Calculus is recommended for Associate of Science students who plan to major in business at a four-year institution.